swarmcity/boardwalk-ts/README.md

 In episode 3, Frank has to decide who he wants to choose as a provider for his request.

-Frank gets to know the reputation of the repliers, Alice and Tom.
+Frank gets to know the reputation of the repliers, Ellis and Tom.
 Alice's reputation is sketchy, so he chooses Tom to become the provider.

 Tom is very happy, and agrees to the deal.